About Our Friends

 JAMIE

 Jamie, a golden retriever/yellow lab mix, came from Best Friends Animal Sanctuary in Kanab, Utah to live with her friends Ann, Steve and Elfie.
 She was a kind dog and a good friend to everyone, including all people, cats and other dogs.
 She especially loved children!
-She made her transition over the Rainbow Bridge in December 2007.
+She made her transition over the Rainbow Bridge in January 2008.

 JASPER